manjurulcis/ParkManTest/README.md

 # ParkManTest
-A sample application for interview purpose
+A sample application for ParkMan interview purpose.
+Used framework: Laravel 5.3